Relating to Real Estate

 A Victim of Encroaching Vegetation May Cut it Back, But That is the Only Remedy

-Jonathan Melnick owned the property at 900-920 East 25th Street in Baltimore City, which is adjacent to a Baltimore and Ohio Railroad right-of-way.
-Melnick’s property suffered clogged drains, standing water, roof deterioration, and water damage because leaves and limbs from trees on the railroad property fell onto the Melnick property and other vegetation rooted on the railroad property grew on the Melnick property.
-Melnick sued the railroad in the Circuit Court for Baltimore City under theories of trespass, negligence, and nuisance.
+Jonathan Melnick owned the property at 900-920 E. 25th Street in Baltimore City, which is adjacent to a Baltimore and Ohio Railroad right of way.
+Melnick’s property suffered clogged drains, standing water, roof deterioration and water damage because leaves and limbs from trees on the railroad property fell onto the Melnick property and other vegetation rooted on the railroad property grew on the Melnick property.
+Melnick sued the railroad in the Circuit Court for Baltimore City under theories of trespass, negligence and nuisance.

 From the several theories that have been developed on this subject, the three Maryland courts involved in the Melnick decision adopted the “Massachusetts Rule,” which limits the remedy of the landowner who is harmed to self-help in almost all circumstances.